-The title of this posts is as big a surprise to me as it is to you. 😉
+The title of this post is as big a surprise to me as it is to you. 😉

 When we planned our evening last night (a couple of weeks ago), I was unaware that Ian Axel was scheduled to play at Rockwood Music Hall, and was unaware of his music.
 Our plan was to see Greg Holden at 8pm (our first time seeing him) and then running a few blocks away to Arlene’s Grocery to see Atomic Tom for the first time as well.
 The best laid plans…